Public Affairs Committee

 Of course, we are also strengthening our efforts to disseminate information to a broader audience.
 The official X (formerly Twitter) account has more than 5,000 followers, and the friendly content, such as "#Miyabashira's own words" tweeted in the Chairman's own words, has been well received.
 We are also preparing to renew our newsletter, which used to be mainly text-based, with more readable content.

 Whatever the type of information we disseminate, the most important thing for us is "facts and evidence.
 As we deal with information related to science, we must provide reliable, error-free information in easy-to-understand language.
-We hope to build trust that the information we receive from the Pharmaceutical Manufacturers Association of Japan (PMAJ) is reliable by continuing to communicate steadily and faithfully through all channels.
+We hope to build trust that "information from JPMA is reliable" by continuing to communicate steadily and faithfully through all channels.

 Creating "co-creation" and pioneering the future of the industry

-Co-creation is essential to the realization of the "Industrial Vision 2035" set forth by the Pharmaceutical Manufacturers Association of Japan.
-For us in the Public Relations Committee, co-creation means more than mere collaboration; it means "creating a new image of the pharmaceutical industry together" with the public and the media.
+Co-creation is essential to the realization of JPMA's Vision for 2035.
+For us in the Public Affairs Committee, co-creation means more than mere collaboration; it means working together with the public and the media to create a new image of the pharmaceutical industry.

 Co-creation begins within the industry.
-Recently, for the first time in the history of the Pharmaceutical Manufacturers Association of Japan (PMAJ), the chairpersons and general managers of all committees met together.
+Recently, for the first time in JPMA's history, the Chairpersons and General Managers of all committees met together in a meeting.
 Through this dialogue, many new ideas were born, and I am convinced that if the committees work together, they can produce even greater results.
-We, the Public Relations Committee, will also promote this co-creation by becoming a hub for communicating each committee's activities to society in an easy-to-understand manner.
+We, the Public Affairs Committee, will also promote this co-creation by serving as a hub for communicating each committee's activities to society in an easy-to-understand manner.

 In addition, as the Chairman insists, in order to solve the challenges facing the pharmaceutical industry, we need to gain the understanding of the public and foster public opinion.
 Our role is not to communicate policy details.
 Our role is to communicate in simple language the essence of what the pharmaceutical industry is trying to do and how it relates to the lives of the public, and to create an opportunity for dialogue.